nablarch/nablarch-document/en/application_framework/application_framework/libraries/log.rst

 .. _log-processing_system:

 Processing architecture
- Processing architecture refers to Web, batch, etc.
+ Processing architecture refers to web, batch, etc.
  If the application process architecture is to be identified separately, it is specified and used for each project.